 The “Deutsches Uhrenmuseum” (German Clock Museum)is located near the Black Forest town of Furtwangen.
 This museum was established in the year 1852, and it is considered one of the oldest technical museums in the world.

-A large selection of cuckoo clock collections can be found here, including renowned and rare types of timekeeping instruments.
+Cuckoo clock collections can be found here, including renowned and rare types of timekeeping instruments.
 It is composed of more than 8,000 clocks and watches.

 The state of Baden-Württemberg has added to the collection, most significantly from the possession of Mr. Hellmut Kienzle in 1975.
 Additionally, quartz and classic clocks are the highlights of the present collection.

-See Related: Best Places to Visit in Bavaria
+See Related: Places to Visit in Bavaria

 Cuckoo Clock at the Wieskirche

 The decoration of this Black Forest cuckoo clock was more ornate, featuring carved leaves and flowers on its face and hands.
-Following the success of Buckel’s cuckoo clock, competitors in the industry started modeling their own creations after his.
+Following the success of Buckel’s cuckoo clock, competitors in the industry started modeling their creations after his.

 By the early 1800s, the entire region of Black Forest had become a center for the production of cuckoo clocks.
 These clocks were widely popular and became a standard feature of homes throughout the region.